crossfidev/Plexus-Pool/docs/developer/protocol_environment.rst

    functions, functions that are known sources of bugs, and anything deprecated.
--  As we removed polymorphic comparison operators, ``compare.mli`` implements monomorphic operators for standard OCaml and Tezos types.
+-  As we removed polymorphic comparison operators, ``compare.mli`` implements monomorphic operators for standard OCaml and mineplex types.
    An example use is ``Compare.Int.(3 = 4)`` instead of plain OCaml ``(3 = 4)``.
 -  Files ``lwt*`` is the stripped down interface to Lwt, of which we